ARTICLE WRITTEN BY WARRANT OFFICER BRENT MCNAIR, CSM A COMPANY

 For the tug o’ war, the recruit Company (Bravo) made a valiant effort but were no match for the more experienced and stronger group from of the the senior Company (Alpha) of trained rifleman.

 The Junior Ranks Club (JRC) were victorious in a tightly contested game against the combined team from the Officers’ Mess and WO’s & Sgts’ Mess.
 The game finished 0-0 with the Junior Ranks winning a heart breaker in an unprecedented 15 rounds of the shootout.
-Rumor has it the losing side is considering contesting the victory however the JRC claim their speed, stamina and unusually high levels of energy are a testament to their excellent level of fitness and in no way related to the use performance enhancing drugs!
+Rumour has it the losing side is considering contesting the victory however the JRC claim their speed, stamina and unusually high levels of energy are a testament to their excellent level of fitness and in no way related to the use performance enhancing drugs!

 Possibly one of the highlights of the day was the awarding of the prize for the traditional turkey shoot, which is donated courtesy of the WO’s & Sgts’ Mess and comprises of yes, and actual turkey.

-More than one sigh of relief was thought to be heard as recruits were ushered into the Firearms Trainins Simulator (FATS) room for the ‘turkey shoot’ when they finally realized that they weren’t being asked to participate in a mass execution of actual turkeys, but more like a standard army shooting test.
+More than one sigh of relief was thought to be heard as recruits were ushered into the Firearms Training Simulator (FATS) room for the ‘turkey shoot’ when they finally realized that they weren’t being asked to participate in a mass execution of actual turkeys, but more like a standard army shooting test.

 Honi Soit Qui Mal Y Pense.